Leveled houses, toppled trees and multiple casualties.

 Sustained wind speed: 111-129 mph

 What to expect: Extensive damage to property and structures due to strong winds and torrential rain.
 If you are living in a mobile home, make sure to hunker down or evacuate to a safer location altogether.
-The chances of destruction and damage is high.
+The chances of destruction and damage are high.
 Gable-end roofs can be blown clear off.
 Power and water supply will be out for several days to weeks.

 Sustained wind speed: 130-156 mph